pocomane/brewed-in-the-apocalypse/bita.md

 - Be honest with the protagonists: do not withhold information that their character should know, make sure the situation is clear to them, let them behave differently if there was some misunderstanding, etc.
-- With your moves, try to continually push the game forward in interesting ways; new opportunities should be added when a protagonist succeeds in a move, and interesting dilemma should emerge from the twists.
+- Use your moves to continually push the game forward in interesting ways; new opportunities should be added when a protagonist succeeds in a move, and interesting dilemma should emerge from the twists.
 - Respond to the character actions with challenging circumstances and occasional rewards.
 - Name everyone and everything, and call all by name; particularly address yourself to the characters, not ther controller player.
-- Make your move, but misdirect and never speak its name; you have not to hide what moves you are doing, but present it as naturally arising from the fiction.
+- Present your moves as naturally arising from the fiction, without call them by name (but do not hide them if someone asks).
 - Create interesting dilemmas, not interesting plots.
 - Think off screen, too.